sybrew/the-seo-framework/readme.txt

 * **Will improve:**
 	* The option merging functionality introduced in 2.6.0 will be transformed into the plugin upgrade functionality introduced in 2.7.0.
 		* The 2.7.0 way is a more convinient and faster method of upgrading data.
+	* The title example will show an active post.
 * **Will Change:**
 	* The settings metaboxes order will be reset.
 This ensures that the General Settings are shown first after updating.
 * **Will Fix:**